Get acquainted with nodes and building conversation workflows in your NLX workspace

 Enter payload details or assign dynamic sources into applicable fields > click Save

 Node payload holds payload commands executed in conversation.
-Use cases include specifying what call queue should be used during escalation to an agent, whether to include a transcript during escalation, or sending a control message to NLP to allow users to interrupt a bot, for example.
+Use cases include specifying what call queue should be used during escalation to an agent, whether to include a transcript during escalation, or sending a control message to NLP to allow users to interrupt the conversational AI, for example.

 Select a node > Click Add functionality menu on a node's side panel > Choose Node payload